Weight Loss Medication

 4. Monitor your health markers

 Keep track of important health indicators.
-Weigh yourself regularly (weekly is often recommended), and if you have diabetes, check your blood sugar levels more frequently.
-Note any changes in how you feel as your body adjusts to being off the medication.
+Weigh yourself regularly (weekly is often recommended).
+If you have diabetes, check your blood sugar levels more frequently.

 5. Focus on lifestyle measures

-Without Ozempic's effects, lifestyle factors become even more important.
 Regular physical activity helps maintain weight loss and improves insulin sensitivity.
 A structured, balanced eating plan can help manage hunger and blood sugar.
 Adequate sleep and stress management also support weight maintenance after stopping GLP-1 medications.

 Finding balance after stopping Ozempic